Curiosity Kills Cats But Not Goldie Vance

 From Nancy Drew to Veronica Mars, fans really dig girl detectives!
-Hope Larson (A Wrinkle in Time: The Graphic Novel) and Brittney Williams (Patsy Walker, A.K.A Hellcat!) present a new gal sleuth on the block with Goldie Vance #1, an exciting, whodunnit? adventure that mixes the fun of Eloise with the charm of Lumberjanes.
-In this PREVIEWSworld Exclusive interview, read what Hope Larson had to say about this new 4-issue mini-series for BOOM!
+Hope Larson (A Wrinkle in Time: The Graphic Novel) and Brittney Williams (Patsy Walker, A.K.A Hellcat!) present a new gal sleuth on the block with the Goldie Vance Volume 1 TP, an exciting, whodunnit? adventure that mixes the fun of Eloise with the charm of Lumberjanes.
+In this PREVIEWSworld Exclusive interview, read what Hope Larson had to say about this new series for BOOM!
 Studios.

 Hope Larson: Goldie's only 16, but she's a student of life with a super-charged sense of curiosity.
 She's grown up at the Crossed Palms resort, where her dad is manager, and she knows the ins and outs of the place better than anyone.
 She knows and likes everyone, and everyone likes her, too.
 She's a powerful ally and resource to the official hotel detective, Walter, and he knows it—even though she gets on his nerves sometimes.

 PREVIEWSworld: What can you tell us about what motivates Goldie?
 What makes her clock tick, and what is it that ticks her off?

 Hope Larson: She's a fixer.
 If she sees a problem, and she can solve it, she will—because she wants to, and because she's always up for a challenge.
 Her parents are divorced, and although there's no bad blood between them, Goldie's redirecting a subconscious wish to "fix" her family into healthier pursuits.

 What ticks her off?
 Injustice!
 Entitlement!
 She's a sunny soul for the most part, but if you cross her she's more likely to get even than get mad.